-Students Enrolled in the August 2013 Term and After Starting in the August 2013 term, new/reentry students will be required to pay for Authorization to Test (ATT) fees and NCLEX-RN fees as part of the NCLEX Incentive Program.
+Students Enrolled in the August 2013 Term and After

+Starting in the August 2013 term, new/reentry students will be required to pay for Authorization to Test (ATT) fees and NCLEX-RN fees as part of the NCLEX Incentive Program.
 This program is designed to provide a financial incentive for students to pass the examination on first attempt.
-Upon enrollment in NURS 493 Integration of Nursing Concepts, the student account will accrue a one-time charge for examination and licensures fees.
-The University will forward these funds to Pearson enrollment in NURS 493 Integration of Nursing Concepts, the student account will accrue a one-time charge for examination and licensures fees.
+Upon enrollment in NURS 493 Integration of Nursing Concepts (p.
+452), the student account will accrue a one-time charge for examination and licensures fees.
 The University will forward these funds to Pearson (NCLEX) and the State Board of Nursing.
 On successfully completing the NCLEX examination on first attempt, the University will refund the testing fees noted above and provide the student with a financial incentive.
 Please see the campus Testing Coordinator for the NCLEX Incentive Program eligibility criteria.